hapax/hapax.github.io/assets/chance.md

 href="#fnr.2">Footnote 2</a></sup> <p class="footpara">
 In physics parlance, the choice of initial condition—the way you hold the dice—"spontaneously breaks" the symmetry of the dice itself.
-This is the fancy way of saying that symmetry of the dice isn't enough to explain the symmetry of the outcomes.
+This is the fancy reason that symmetry of the dice isn't enough to explain the symmetry of the outcomes.
 </p></div>